 8. DNA Test Kit

-This might sound like an odd gift, but this is actually a really popular gift idea this year.
+This might sound like an odd gift, but this is actually a really popular gift idea.
 I did one of these tests and was fascinated by the results.
 There are 2 big players: Ancestry DNA and 23andMe.

 Both give you a report showing you where your ancestors migrated from – which may not be the same story that has been passed down in your family.